dmilos/PNM/README.md

   - No additional binaries
   - Out of the box ready
   - No need to recompile or start some install process.
+  - API Statistics.
+    - Number of namespaces: 1( one )
+    - Number of functions :3 ( three )
+    - Number of Classes/Structures: 1 ( one )

 ### Load image in to std::vector :
 ```c++